Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 = 3.0 =
  This release comes with big improvements in performance of Top/Related and Latest widgets.
- We replaced MySQL FullText engine with Sphinx Search engine in all components (widgets, search management tool and statitics report).
+ We replaced MySQL FullText engine with Sphinx Search engine in all components.
  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

-Technically this update will:
- * Upgrade wp_sph_stats table: add new field `status`.
- * Add new Sphinx index 'stats' to sphinx.conf.

-You should do manually:
- * schedule new process to reindex stats index periodically.
-You can see new command at the plugin Admin page.

-= 2.0 =
-This release comes with the revamped UI for the plugin's WordPress wp-admin panel, including new Configuration Wizard to help you install the Sphinx Search Server.
-Besides we've implemented sidebar widgets for displaying top/related and latest search terms and the extended search form, added search term highlighting for search results, and implemented numerous fixes to make this plugin work better and easier to setup.

 == Changelog ==